dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/intermediate-result-extra-info.md

 ### sectionType

-The type of the section that generates the intermediate result.
+The type of section that generates the result, if applicable, as defined by the enumeration `DSSectionType`.

 <div class="sample-code-prefix"></div>
 >- Objective-C